 If you’re having problems paying back your loans or credit card bills your first step should be to get in touch with the bank or card provider.
-If your debt problems are serious or if you’re struggling to cope, contact a free to use debt advice provider.
+If your debt problems are serious or if you’re struggling to cope, get free debt advice from a specialist charity.

 There are several debt advice services that won’t charge you a penny in fees.
-It’s a much better idea to use them than to pay for advice, as if you use a charity, more of your money goes to pay off your debts.
+It’s a much better idea to use them than to pay for advice.
+For a start, if you use a debt advice charity, more of your money goes to pay off your debts.

 SAVVY TIP: If you’re using a search engine for debt advice be very careful about Googling ‘Citizens Advice’ or National Debtline.
 The companies that come up in the sponsored links may be fee charging debt advice companies that have similar names or that have paid to rank well on those search terms.

 Citizens Advice: The main way to get advice is face-to-face with an adviser.
 However, the charity is developing a national telephone advice service.
 It’s currently available to people who live or work in Wales (on 03444 77 20 20) and is being rolled out in England.
 If you live in England and ring 03444 111 444 you will be told whether or not the telephone service is live in your area.
 If you live in Scotland, contact Citizens Advice Scotland.

 SAVVY TIP: You normally have to book to get an appointment with your local CAB although you may also be able to access help if you are able to queue.
 Once you’ve had your initial appointment you may have a wait until your next one.

 National Debtline: This debt advice charity offers advice on the phone on 0808 808 4000 or online.
 It has a debt advice remedy called ‘my money steps’, where you can input details of your own income and debts and be given advice on what to do.